 Compliance with Law

 In providing the services required under this Agreement, Contractor shall at all times comply with all applicable laws of the United States, the State of California, Placer County, and with all applicable regulations promulgated by federal, state, regional or local administrative and regulatory agencies, now in force and as they may be enacted, issued or amended during the Term, including but not limited laws and regulations governing minimum amounts of wages and benefits that must be paid to the Contractor’s workers performing services under this Agreement and to the Applicable Law(s).
-Should Contractor be subject to a claim, workplace safety, or immigration/employment law investigation, Contractor shall notify the Authority within twenty four (24) hours of Contractor being notified or having reasonable suspicion of an impending claim so the Authority can conduct its own investigation if necessary.
+Should Contractor be subject to a claim, workplace safety, or immigration/employment law investigation, Contractor shall notify the WPWMA within twenty four (24) hours of Contractor being notified or having reasonable suspicion of an impending claim so the WPWMA can conduct its own investigation if necessary.
 Contractor is aware of the requirements of California Labor Code Sections 1720 et. seq. and 1770 et. seq., as well as California Code of Regulations, Title 8, Section 16000 et. seq. ("Prevailing Wage Laws"), which require the payment of prevailing wage rates and the performance of other requirements on certain "public works" and "maintenance" projects.
 Contractor shall defend, indemnify and hold WPWMA, its elected officials, officers, employees and agents free and harmless from any claims, liabilities, costs, penalties or interest arising out of any failure or alleged failure to comply with the Prevailing Wage Laws.

 Governing Law